The New York City Employee IRA

 Contributing to Your Roth NYCE IRA

-Making a contribution to your Roth NYCE IRA is easy.
-After establishing a Roth NYCE IRA, simply send a check or money order for the amount desired, specifying that it is a Roth contribution, along with the NYCE IRA Deposit Form to the address stated on the form.
-The minimum initial deposit is $100.
+To fund your Roth NYCE IRA via check or money order, complete a NYCE IRA Deposit Form and send the payment to the address stated on the form.
 You can contribute as often as you like, but remember that you are responsible for making sure you do not contribute in excess of the IRA contribution limits.

 In addition, you can roll over assets from another retirement plan to your Roth NYCE IRA account.
 See "Learn more about funding your Roth NYCE IRA using a rollover" for more information.